 You will be required to provide a letter from Social Work Services to confirm which of the allowed categories of care you are eligible under.
-If you are not sure if you are care experienced, or if you are having difficulty obtaining the evidence, please contact the Bursary Office for further advice.
+If you are not sure if you are care experienced, or if you are having difficulty obtaining the evidence, please contact the Student Funding Office for further advice.

 It’s important that you tell us you are care experienced in your funding application.
 If we don’t know, you may miss out on vital support, additional funding and many of the other enhanced arrangements that the college has put in place to give you the best possible chance of success.

 If you are under 22 years old you are eligible for free bus travel in Scotland and should apply for a National Entitlement Card.
 Find out how to apply.
 We will not award travel expenses if you can reasonably get to college using free bus travel.

 If you are aged 22 and over you will get help with travel expenses if you live more than 2 miles walking distance from your campus.
 If you have dependent children, we will calculate the distance via your childcare provider.
 We will cover the cheapest public transport available.
 This is normally a student FirstDay bus ticket or a student FirstWeek bus ticket where attendance is required for three days or more, whichever is the more cost effective.